zazuko/vscode-sparql-notebook/README.md

 Open any `.sparqlbook` file with the `Open With` menu option.
 Then, select the `SPARQL Notebook` format.
 Connect to a SPARQL Endpoint and execute query blocks and view output interactively.

+## FAQ

+### Show SELECT Results as a Table

+Technically that means set the default renderer for MIME-Type `application/sparql-results+json`.

+1. in the output cell, choose `application/sparql-results+json`
+2. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on Mac),
+3. Search for "mime" and click: "Notebook: Save Mimetype Display Order"
+4. You will be prompted to choose either to ...
+   - enable that default setting globally (choose "User Settings")
+   - or locally for that specific workspace (choose "Workspace Settings")

 ## Contribute

 This extension uses the [
 Notebook API ](https://code.visualstudio.com/api/extension-guides/notebook).
 Contributions & bug fixes are always welcome!